 - Level 1 behaviors are those that are minor and handled within the classroom by the teacher.
 These behaviors typically will not require communication home, unless the behavior is repeated or the teacher feels that it is necessary to also have some support from home to correct the behavior choices.
 If the student must be removed from class to the Student Support Room for repeated behavior, the teacher will make contact home, either by phone or email. - Level 2 behaviors are considered minor, but require the student to be removed from the classroom setting because the behavior has significantly disrupted the learning environment for other students or has repeatedly violated the same behavioral infraction.
 The student will work with the Student Support Coordinator to identify ways to correct the behavior.
 This may include them completing a "PRIDE Reflection Form" that will be sent home and will need to be signed and returned to school.
 Students will return to class at the discretion of the Student Support Coordinator.
-If a student is assigned an after-school detention, the Student Support Coordinator will make contact home via phone. - Level 3 behaviors are considered major and will involve the administration.
+If a student is assigned an after-school detention, the Student Support Coordinator will make contact home via phone to discuss the incident and resulting consequences.
+An email notice will be sent from the office indicating the date and time the after-school detention is to be served. - Level 3 behaviors are considered major and will involve the administration.
 These behaviors automatically result in either detention and/or suspension.
 These behaviors typically involve an investigation into what happened, and the student may be sent to the Student Support Room while the investigation takes place.
 This allows for the student to be removed from the situation and they are able to refocus and complete their work in a quiet environment.
 The administration will make contact home via phone to discuss the incident and resulting consequences.